Suzhou65/Python-Wake-on-LAN/README.md

 ## Usage
 ### Port Forwarding
-You need to setting router port forwarding function, set **Port 9 | UDP** forward to the device you running **wakeonlan_forward.py**.
-Port 9 is the defult port number sending and receiving Magic Packet, but sometimes you need to switch it, seen the description below.
+You need to setting router port forwarding function, set **Port 9 | UDP** forward to the device you running Magic Packet forwarding program.
+Port 9 is the defult port number sending and receiving Magic Packet, but sometimes you need to switch it due to some limited.

 ### Root Privileges
 TCP/UDP ports below 1024 are privileged, so bind socket below 1024 need root privileges.
 If you didn't using sudo command, you will see the alert message likes below.